Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 See 'Paying an invoice' for how and where an invoice can be paid.

-Faulty or lost community alarms and equipment
+How do I report faulty or lost community alarms and equipment?

 It’s important that all your Community Alarm equipment is working correctly.
 If any of your equipment stops working or is lost, contact us on 03451 55 15 03 or email us at SW.Contactctr@fife.gov.uk